-■ NEW YORK-Philadelphia International recording group Harold Melvin & The Bluenotes' most recent album, entitled "To Be True," has been certified gold by the RIAA.
+NEW YORK-Philadelphia International recording group Harold Melvin & The Bluenotes' most recent album, entitled "To Be True," has been certified gold by the RIAA.

-Epic Signs Jackson Family
+Epic Signs Jackson Family was also announced that Michael

-■ NEW YORK - Epic Records hosted at press conference at New York's Rainbow Grill on June 30 to announce the signing of the Jackson Family to the label.
+NEW YORK - Epic Records hosted at press conference at New York's Rainbow Grill on June 30 to announce the signing of the Jackson Family to the label.
 The Jackson Family, with the exception of Jermaine, were seated before the press to answer questions.